Andrel322/banking-service/README.md

 # banking-service

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+Rest API project created to study Quarkus, metrics with Prometheus and Grafana, deployment in docker and docker-compose

-If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.
+This project depends on the banking-validator API (https://github.com/Andrel322/banking-validation) to work correctly.

 ## Running the application in dev mode